France and weapons of mass destruction: History

 France was one of the nuclear pioneers, going back to the work of Marie Skłodowska Curie and Henri Becquerel.
-Curie's last assistant Bertrand Goldschmidt became the father of the French nuclear weapons program.
-French Professor Frédéric Joliot-Curie, High Commissioner for Atomic Energy, told the New York Herald Tribune that the 1945 Smyth Report wrongfully omitted the contributions of French scientists.
+French Professor Frédéric Joliot-Curie, High Commissioner for Atomic Energy from 1945 to 1950 and Curie's son in law, told the New York Herald Tribune that the 1945 Smyth Report wrongfully omitted the contributions of French scientists.

 After World War II France's former position of leadership suffered greatly because of the instability of the Fourth Republic, and the lack of finance available.
-During the Second World War Goldschmidt invented the now-standard method for extracting plutonium while working as part of the British/Canadian team participating in the Manhattan Project.
+During the Second World War Bertrand Goldschmidt invented the now-standard method for extracting plutonium while working as part of the British/Canadian team participating in the Manhattan Project.
 But after the Liberation in 1945, France had to start its own program almost from scratch.
 Nevertheless, the first French reactor went critical in 1948 and small amounts of plutonium were extracted in 1949.
 There was no formal commitment to a nuclear weapons program at that time, although plans were made to build reactors for the large scale production of plutonium.
 Francis Perrin, French High-Commissioner for Atomic Energy from 1951 to 1970, stated that from 1949 Israeli scientists were invited to the Saclay Nuclear Research Centre, this cooperation leading to a joint effort including sharing of knowledge between French and Israeli scientists especially those with knowledge from the Manhattan Project, the French believed that cooperation with Israel could give them access to international Jewish nuclear scientists.
 According to Lieutenant Colonel Warner D. Farr in a report to the USAF Counterproliferation Center while France was previously a leader in nuclear research "Israel and France were at a similar level of expertise after the war, and Israeli scientists could make significant contributions to the French effort.
 Progress in nuclear science and technology in France and Israel remained closely linked throughout the early fifties.
 Farr reported that Israeli scientists probably helped construct the G-1 plutonium production reactor and UP-1 reprocessing plant at Marcoule."